novillo-cs/lab_12_deque/directions.md

-### Directions to implement your Deque
+### Directions to implement your ArrayDeque

-- You must implement a generic Deque
+- You must implement a generic ArrayDeque.
-- The Deque size is the number of elements in the structure
+- The ArrayDeque size is the number of elements in the structure.
-- The Deque capacity is the number of elements your arrayDeque can hold before resize the array
+- The ArrayDeque capacity is the number of elements your ArrayDeque can hold before resize the array.
-- All methods should have a complexity of 0(1), except the toString()
+- All methods should have a complexity of 0(1), except toString() and resize().
-- If your have this Deque ["hello", "my", "dear", "friends!"], the left element (hello) is the start, while the right element (friends!) is the end.
-- Resize the array when you try to add an element to any side side and the array is at capacity.
-The resize method should double the capacity of the deque and copy the values in the deque over in the correct order.
+- Resize the array when you try to add an element to any side and the array is at capacity.
+The resize method should double the capacity of the ArrayDeque and copy the values in the ArrayDeque over in the correct order.
-- Throw an exception NoSuchElementException in methods remove and get methods in deque is empty.
+- Throw an exception NoSuchElementException in the remove and get methods if ArrayDeque is empty.
 - Throw an exception NullPointerException in methods add if the element you are trying to add is null.

 In your Driver, you must create the objects like this: